Sigil Standard Library

 Length Operator (#)

-The # operator is a built-in language operator that returns the length of strings and lists.
+The # operator is a built-in language operator that returns the length of strings, lists, and maps.

 Syntax: